People take loans for a variety of reasons, including medical and financial emergencies.

-However, despite the maximum loan amount a licensed money lender or bank is legally allowed to give you, it doesn’t mean that they necessarily will loan you that maximum amount, even if they are the best money lender in SG.
+However, despite the maximum loan amount a licensed money lender or bank is legally allowed to give you, it doesn’t mean that they necessarily will loan you that maximum amount.

-Although the above are the official loan limits, it is common that licensed money lenders offer up to 3 times your monthly income as a loan amount, with processing fees of approximately 5-10% of your loan amount.
+Although the above is the official loan limit, it is common that licensed money lenders offer up to 3 times your monthly income as a loan amount, with processing fees of approximately 8-10% of your loan amount.

-If you encounter a licensed money lender in Singapore who offers to lend you more than the legally stipulated amounts, you might have encountered an illegal money lender.
+If you encounter a money lender in Singapore who offers to lend you more than the commonly stipulated amounts, you might have encountered an illegal money lender.